christianhellsten/ollama-html-ui/README.md

 ## Goals

 - Minimal & responsive UI: mobile & desktop
-- Zero dependencies: vanilla HTML, CSS, and Javascript
+- Zero dependencies: HTML, CSS, and JavaScript
-- Simple installation
+- Simple installation: runs in your browser, hosted on your own server

 ## Features